 “Many of the people entering or examining the reverse mortgage business now describe their interest in [reverse mortgage] as a sort of conversion. …Michael Gordon, BNY Mellon’s head of retirement and strategic solutions…thinks that many retirees…are unaware of their true asset allocation.
 After all, their home equity is an asset too,” Lieber writes.

 As I’ve said many times, in retirement no one is going to get by on just their Social Security.
 No one is going to make it on their 401-K. Few are going to survive on their pension, their annuity, their IRA, their bank account – or their reverse mortgage.
 But when added together, all these combine to create a long-term means of maintaining dignity and independence in retirement.

-If you would like to explore how an FHA reverse mortgage might help with your retirement plans, give me a call.
+If you would like to explore how an FHA-insured reverse mortgage might help with your retirement plans or those of your loved ones, give me a call.
 I always love hearing from you.